 Ways to Encourage Water Kefir Grains to Multiply

-Give the Water Kefir Grains Adequate Time
+1. Give the Water Kefir Grains Adequate Time

-Feed the Water Kefir Grains Regularly
+2. Feed the Water Kefir Grains Regularly

 Water kefir grains should be switched to new sugar water every 24 to 48 hours to prevent them from running out of food.
 Once they run out of food, the yeast and bacteria that comprise the water kefir grains can move out of balance, making them work less effectively.
-The speed at which the water kefir grains consume the sugar is a function of how warm the area is where they are culturing.
+The speed at which the water kefir grains consume the sugar is based on how warm the area is where they are culturing.
 In a warm house or on warm days, it's best to transfer the kefir grains to new sugar water every 24-36 hours, to prevent over-culturing.

-Culture in Sugar Water
+3. Culture in Sugar Water

 Juice tends to be very acidic, and while it makes delicious water kefir, putting the water kefir grains in juice can be a bit hard on them, making it difficult for them to multiply effectively.

-Use Proper Ratios of Sugar, Water, and Kefir Grains
+4. Use Proper Ratios of Sugar, Water, and Kefir Grains

 We recommend using ¼ cup sugar per quart of water when making water kefir.
 Only 3-4 tablespoons water kefir grains are required to culture 1-2 quarts of sugar water.

-Choose a Warm Culturing Spot
+5. Choose a Warm Culturing Spot

-Keep the Water Kefir Grains Out of the Refrigerator
+6. Keep the Water Kefir Grains Out of the Refrigerator

-Adjust Water Kefir Ingredients for Mineral Content
+7. Adjust Water Kefir Ingredients for Mineral Content